kyleyhw/digit_recognition_pytorch/README.md

 ### Training

-The `train.py` script is configured to train on a subset of the data for faster execution.
-You can modify the `main` function in `train.py` to change the subset size and number of epochs.
+The `train.py` script is configured to train on the full dataset by default.
+You can modify the `main` function in `train.py` to adjust the subset size and number of epochs for custom training runs.
 The trained model will be saved to the project root and should be moved to the `models/` directory.

 ```bash
 python train.py